QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

 - On the other hand, compartmentalization --- like everything else --- can be taken to an extreme.
 The appropriate amount depends on your temperament, time, patience, experience, risk tolerance, and expertise.
-In short, there can be such a thing as *too much* self-imposed security!
-You also have to be able to use your computer to actually do the things you need to do.
+In short, there can be such a thing as *too much* compartmentalization!
+You also have to be able to actually *use* your computer efficiently to do the things you need to do.
 For example, if you immediately try to jump into doing everything in [disposables](/doc/how-to-use-disposables/) and find yourself constantly losing working (e.g., because you forget to transfer it out before the disposable self-destructs), then that's a big problem!
 Your extra self-imposed security measures are interfering with the very thing they're designed to protect.
-At times like these, take a deep breath and remember that you've already reaped the vast majority of the security benefit simply by using Qubes and performing basic-level compartmentalization (e.g., no random web browsing in templates).
-Each further step of hardening and compartmentalization beyond that is only an incremental gain with diminishing marginal utility.
+At times like these, take a deep breath and remember that you've already reaped the vast majority of the security benefit simply by using Qubes OS in the first place and performing basic compartmentalization (e.g., no random web browsing in templates).
+Each further step of hardening and compartmentalization beyond that represents an incremental gain with diminishing marginal utility.
 Try not to allow the perfect to be the enemy of the good!